What is end of life care?

 Many healthcare professionals provide palliative care as part of their jobs, such as GPs or community nurses.

 Some people need additional specialist palliative care.
 This may be provided by consultants trained in palliative medicine, specialist palliative care nurses or others, for example, specialist occupational therapists, physiotherapists or social workers.

 Palliative care teams are made up of different healthcare professionals and can co-ordinate the care of people with an incurable illness.
 As specialists, they also advise other professionals on palliative care.

 Consultant in Palliative Medicine: Dr Viv Barros D’sa

 Macmillan Clinical Nurse Specialist (Team Leader): Charlotte Rock

-Macmillan Clinical Nurse Specialist: Kelly Barnes, Lesley Burnett, Sarah Davie, Tracey Goldsbrough, Emma Harvey and Clare Hudson.
+Macmillan Clinical Nurse Specialist: Kelly Barnes, Lesley Burnett, Sarah Davie, Tracey Goldsbrough, Emma Harvey, Clare Hudson and Mel Scott.

 Specialist Palliative Care in Harrogate and Rural District

 This is provided by the Palliative Care Team (PCT), a team of doctors, nurses and administrative staff based at Harrogate District Hospital.